Why is SSD Not Showing Up on My Computer? Solved

 Changing the drive letter helps you fix the SSD not showing up on your Windows when the Letter is unallocated.
 In such situation, you need to assign an appropriate drive letter

-• Open the Disk management and locate unallocated drive
+• Open the Disk Management and locate the unallocated drive

 • Right-click on the SSD and select new simple volume -> Next

-If outdated, corrupt or incompatible storage control driver causes this error SSD not showing up, updating the driver should help you fix the error.
+If an outdated, corrupt, or incompatible storage control driver causes this error SSD not showing up, updating the driver should help you fix the error.

-• Press Windows + X, Select Device Manager from available options
+• Press Windows + X, Select Device Manager from the available options

 • Click Update driver to proceed

-• Select Search automatically for updated driver software in the next window
+• Select Search automatically for updated drivers in the next window

 • Now, let the Windows search for the latest controller driver.

-If Windows couldn’t find the latest driver for your device, it is suggested to manually update the drivers by referring to the manufacturer’s website.
+If Windows can’t find the latest driver for your device, it is suggested to manually update the drivers by referring to the manufacturer’s website.

-How to Initialize your new SSD Drive to Show Up on Windows?
+Method 6: Initialize your new SSD Drive to Show Up on Windows

 If the drive you are trying to access is the new one, you may have not initialized the drive to make it accessible.
 To initialize an SSD, follow these steps: